Dundemore History, Family Crest & Coats of Arms

 Early Origins of the Dundemore family

-Another 161 words (12 lines of text) covering the years 1317, 1317, 1650 and 1750 are included under the topic Early Dundemore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dundemore research.
+Another 81 words (6 lines of text) covering the years 1317, 1317, 1650 and 1750 are included under the topic Early Dundemore History in all our PDF Extended History products and printed products wherever possible.

 Dundemore Spelling Variations